You have seen that within two day it comes into being, the paschal feast, and the child of humanity gives himself over into the staking.

 μετὰ "After" is from meta, which means "with", "in the midst of", "among", "between", "in common", "along with", "by the aid of", "in one's dealings with", "into the middle of", "coming into", "in pursuit of", "after", "behind", "according to," and "next afterward." --

 ἡμέρας (adj pl fem acc) "Days" is from hemera, which, as a noun, means "day" "a state or time of life", "a time (poetic)", "day break" and "day time."
 It is also and also has a second meaning, of "quiet", "tame (animals)", "cultivated (crops)," and "civilized (people)."

-γίνεται, (verb 3rd sg pres ind mp) "Is" is from ginomai, which means "to become", "to come into being", "to be produced," and "to be."
+γίνεται, (verb 3rd sg pres ind mp) "Is" is from ginomai, which means "to become", "to come into being", "to happen", "to be produced," and "to be."
 It means changing into a new state of being.
 It is the complementary opposite of the verb "to be" (eimi)which indicates existence in the same state. καὶ "And" is from kai, which is the conjunction joining phrases and clauses, "and," or "but."
 After words implying sameness, "as" (the same opinion as you).
 Used in series, joins positive with negative "Not only...but also."
 Also used to give emphasis, "even", "also," and "just."

 τοῦ ἀνθρώπου (noun sg masc gen) "Of man" is from anthropos, which is "man," and, in plural, "mankind."
 It also means "humanity" and that which is human and opposed to that which is animal or inanimate.

 εἰς "To" is from eis, which means "into (of place)," "up to (of time)", "until (of time)", "as much as (of measure or limit)", "as far as (of measure or limit)", "towards (to express relation)", "in regard to (to express relation)", "of an end or limit," and "for (of purpose or object)."